Turkestan Legion

 The Turkestan Legion (Turkistanische Legion) was the name of the military units composed of Turkic peoples who served in the Wehrmacht during World War II.
 Most of these troops were Red Army prisoners of war who formed a common cause with the Germans (cf. Turkic, Caucasian, and Crimean collaborationism with the Axis powers).
-Its establishment was spearheaded by Nuri Killigil, a Turkish theorist of Pan-Turkism, which sought to separate territories inhabited by Turkic peoples from their countries and eventually unite them under Turkish rule.
+Its establishment was assisted by Nuri Killigil, a Turkish theorist of Pan-Turkism.